Alfresco/docs-alfresco/content-services/latest/install/ansible.md

 # Alfresco Ansible Installation

-This page describes how to install Alfresco Content Services (ACS) using an Ansible playbook.
+This page describes how to install Alfresco Content Services (ACS) using an [Ansible](https://www.ansible.com) playbook.
 Ansible is an open-source software provisioning, configuration management and application installation tool enabling infrastructure as code.
-Alfresco provides an [Ansible](https://www.ansible.com) playbook capable of installing Alfresco Content Services (ACS) Enterprise 7.x or 6.2.N.
+Alfresco provides an Ansible playbook capable of installing Alfresco Content Services (ACS) Enterprise 7.x or 6.2.N.

-Before continuing we need to introduce some more [Ansible concepts](https://docs.ansible.com/ansible/latest/user_guide/basic_concepts.html); [control node](https://docs.ansible.com/ansible/latest/user_guide/basic_concepts.html#control-node), [connection type](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#connecting-to-hosts-behavioral-inventory-parameters) and the [inventory file](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#intro-inventory).
+Before continuing we need to introduce some [Ansible concepts](https://docs.ansible.com/ansible/latest/user_guide/basic_concepts.html); [control node](https://docs.ansible.com/ansible/latest/user_guide/basic_concepts.html#control-node), [connection type](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#connecting-to-hosts-behavioral-inventory-parameters) and the [inventory file](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#intro-inventory).

 The machine the playbook is run from is known as the **control node**.
 An **inventory** file is used to describe where the different Content Services should be installed on.